What's New!

 Arian Germanic kingdoms of western Europe and he was therefore able to grant Italy a long period of

-stability and peace which led to a certain economic recovery.
+stability and peace which led to an economic recovery.

 At the end of his reign quarrels arose with Emperor Justin I, who had oppressed the Arians living